 Signed video ensures that video evidence can be verified as untampered without proving the chain of custody of the video file.
-Each camera uses its unique video signing key, which is securely stored in the secure keystore, to add a signature into the video stream.
+Each camera uses its unique Axis device ID, securely kept in Axis Edge Vault, to add a signature into the video stream.
 When the video is played, the file player shows whether the video is intact.
-Signed video makes it possible to trace the video back to the camera origin and verifies that the video has not been tampered with after it left the camera.
+Signed video hence makes it possible to trace the video back to the origin camera and verify that the video has not been tampered after it left the camera.

-To learn more about Axis Edge Vault and cybersecurity features in Axis devices, go to axis.com/learning/white-papers and search for cybersecurity.
+To learn more about cybersecurity features in Axis devices, go to axis.com/learning/white-papers and search for cybersecurity.